Notice of Pre-AIA or AIA Status

 The following is a quotation of 35 U.S.C.
 103 which forms the basis for all obviousness rejections set forth in this Office action:

-Regarding claim 1, Taylor teaches a method for generating a virtual object, comprising: acquiring position information and pose information of a virtual object box in a multi-dimensional space, and determining size information of the virtual object box in the multi-dimensional space according to the pose information (figs 3A; column 13, line 53, through column 14, line 3; column 14, lines 8-18 and 21-29; column 15, lines 18-28; location and pose of an object and its bounding box are determined);
+Regarding claim 1, Taylor teaches a method for generating a virtual object, comprising: acquiring position information and pose information of a virtual object box in a multi-dimensional space, wherein the virtual object box is pinned to an object that is identified in the multi-dimensional space, and determining size information of the virtual object box in the multi-dimensional space according to the pose information (figs 3A; column 13, line 53, through column 14, line 3; column 14, lines 8-18 and 21-29; column 15, lines 18-28; an object is identified in a multi-dimensional perspective image space, the location and pose of a virtual object box pinned to the object is acquired, and the size of the virtual object box is determined according to the pose);

-determining a target material according to the size information, and rendering the target material into the virtual object box according to the position information and the pose information to generate a virtual object (column 15, lines 39-53; column 17, lines 23-34; column 18, lines 54-67; a target material is determined and rendered based on the location and pose information to generate a virtual object).
+determining a material according to the size information, and rendering the material into the virtual object box according to the position information and the pose information to generate the virtual object (column 15, lines 39-53; column 17, lines 23-34; column 18, lines 54-67; a material is determined and rendered into the box based on the location and pose information to generate a virtual object).

 Taylor illustrates multi-dimensional perspective images (see, for example, figs 3A; column 13, lines 37-46), and as known in the art, perspective images – and any three-dimensional image – are necessarily two dimensional by virtue of the screen upon which they are displayed, but create the illusion of a three-dimensional scene.
 Nevertheless, Taylor does not explicitly teach that the virtual object box is in a three-dimensional space.